dhansel/Altair8800-IOBus/README.md

 - A [SPI and I2C card](09-spi-i2c) to allow communication with more modern devices via SPI and I2C

+- A [Bus Monitor card](10-bus-monitor) to monitor all I/O operations (actual bus cards as well as devices emulated in the simulator)

 Note that all cards include jumpers to configure their address.
 That allows multiple copies of the same card to be plugged in at the same time.